Litetokens/Documentation/English_Documentation/LITETOKENS_Blockchain_Explorer/Guide_to_Blockchain_Explorer.md

 **Freezing Note**

 Only XLT can be frozen.
 Freezing XLT enables two additional features: get Litetokens Power and bandwidth.
-With TPs, users can vote for SR candidates.
+With TPs, users can vote for LE candidates.
 When XLT is unfrozen, previous votes will lose effect, which can be avoided by refreezing XLT.
 Bandwidth points will not be cleared when XLT is unfrozen.
 New bandwidth points will be accumulated upon the next XLT freeze.

-### 8. To vote for SR candidates, find VOTEs in the navigation bar and click START VOTING.
+### 8. To vote for LE candidates, find VOTEs in the navigation bar and click START VOTING.

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/Blockchain-Explorer/Guide_for_voting_on_Blockchain_Explorer/10.png)

-### 9. Select a Super Representative and enter the voting page.
+### 9. Select an Envoy and enter the voting page.
 Enter an amount of votes and click SUBMIT VOTES to cast your votes.
 You will be shown a notice for successful submission.

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/Blockchain-Explorer/Guide_for_voting_on_Blockchain_Explorer/11.png)

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/Blockchain-Explorer/Guide_for_voting_on_Blockchain_Explorer/12.png)

-### 10. Reset your votes for a given SR candidate by clicking RESET.
+### 10. Reset your votes for a given LE candidate by clicking RESET.

 ![](https://raw.githubusercontent.com/ybhgenius/Documentation/master/images/Blockchain-Explorer/Guide_for_voting_on_Blockchain_Explorer/13.png)

 **Voting Note**

-Enter an amount of votes to vote for an SR candidate.
+Enter an amount of votes to vote for an LE candidate.
 Voting requires TPs, which can be obtained through freezing XLT at 1 XLT for 1 TP.
 1 TP equals 1 vote.
 When XLT is unfrozen, previous votes will lose effect, which can be avoided by refreezing XLT.
 Your vote will be successful as long as the number of votes casted is no more than the amount of TPs owned.
-You can cast as many votes as you like for an SR candidate.
+You can cast as many votes as you like for an LE candidate.
 A successful vote submission costs 10^5 bandwidth points, unless it is 10s or more away from the previous contract (vote, transfer or XLT freeze).
 If TPs are insufficient for your submitted vote, you will be notified of insufficient frozen XLT.
 Only the latest vote submission counts (the last vote will overwrite all previous votes).

 **Voting rules:**
 + The maximal votes a user can cast should be no more than his/her holding of XLT.
 + Each user can vote for multiple candidates for multiple times.
-+ The SR list is updated once every 6 hours.
++ The LE list is updated once every 6 hours.
 + Voting does not cost any XLT.